tammert/replicant/README.md

     source: docker.io/project/image
     destination: gcr.io/private-repo/project/image
     mode: highest|higher|semver|all # if not specified, use top-level mode
-    allow-prerelease: true|false # if not specified, defaults to false
+    compatibility: alpine # if not specified, will only mirror plain SemVer versions
     replace-tag: true|false # if not specified, defaults to false
   image-name-2:
     ...